amandaghassaei/Fusion360-Scripts/README.md

 ## Creating an Animated GIF

 I upload the resulting video or raw frames to [ezgif](https://ezgif.com/) to create an animated gif.
-I'm sure many other solutions exist.
+I'm sure many other solutions exist (e.g. Photoshop, Premiere, GIMP).

 ## Development